 caitanyera krpa yanhe, tanhe ki vismaya?

 When Srila Bhaktisiddhanta Sarasvati Thakura went to Radha-kunda, the babajis were expecting that he would speak on rasa-tattva.
-Instead, he spoke on the Upanisads, because he knew that so many were prematurely imitating advanced devotees or pretending to be advanced devotees.
-And Srila Prabhupada said in order of advancement, Sri Isopanisad comes first, then Bhagavad-gita, then The Nectar of Devotion, then Srimad-Bhagavatam, and then Sri Caitanya-caritamrta.
+Instead, he spoke on the Upanishads, because he knew that so many were imitating advanced devotees or pretending to be advanced devotees.
+And Srila Prabhupada said that in order of advancement, Sri Isopanisad comes first, then Bhagavad-gita, then The Nectar of Devotion, then Srimad-Bhagavatam, and then Sri Caitanya-caritamrta.

-It is the goal of devotees in the line of Sri Caitanya Mahaprabhu and Srila Rupa Gosvami to be rupanuga devotees, followers of Rupa Gosvami.
-In his Bhakti-rasmrta-sindhu, Rupa Gosvami has described all categories of devotional service: sadhana-bhakti, bhava-bhakti, and prema-bhakti.
+It is the goal of devotees in the line of Sri Chaitanya Mahaprabhu and Srila Rupa Gosvami to be rupanuga devotees, followers of Rupa Gosvami.
+In his Bhakti-rasamrta-sindhu, Rupa Gosvami has described the categories of devotional service: sadhana-bhakti, bhava-bhakti, and prema-bhakti.
 And within each category, there are two divisions: vaidhi and raganuga.
 Srila Rupa Gosvami has composed three very important verses about the practice of raganuga-bhakti, which are also quoted in Sri Caitanya-caritamrta.
 One reads,

 siddha-rupena catra hi

 When we were in Allahabad for the Kumbha-mela in 1977, His Holiness Lokanath Swami came to meet Srila Prabhupada.
-Srila Prabhupada lived in a tent, like all of us, and although his tent was a little bigger and had a heater, still it was cold and difficult, and Srila Prabhupada became sick.
-Sometimes in the afternoon there was sun, and Srila Prabhupada used to come outside into a courtyard constructed with colorful shamiana cloth.
-Often I would sit there with Srila Prabhupada.
+Prabhupada lived in a tent, like all of us, and although his tent was a little bigger and had a heater, it was cold and austere, and he became sick.
+Sometimes in the afternoon there was sun, and he used to come outside into a courtyard, and I would often sit there with him.

 caitanyera krpa rupa likhiyachena apane